awongh/puppet-vagrant-heroku-etc/README.md

 puppet-vagrant-heroku-etc
 =========================

-hacked script for rails env on vagrant that looks kinda like heroku cedar, plus some other random useful stuff.
+hacked script for rails env on vagrant that looks kinda like heroku cedar.

+also includes: rvm, zsh, vim and other random stuff.